dwiepert/naip-timm/README.md

 You must also consider where you want the embeddings to be extracted from.
 The options are as follows:
 1. From the output of the base ECAPA-TDNN model?
 Set `embedding_type` to 'pt'.
 2. From a layer in the classification head?
 Set `embedding_type` to 'ft'.
-This version will always return the output from the first dense layer in the classification head, prior to any activation function or normalization.
+This version requires specification of `pooling_mode` to merge embeddings if there are multiple classifiers.
+It only accepts "mean" or "sum" for merging, and if nothing is specified it will use the pooling_mode set with the model.
+It will always return the output from the first dense layer in the classification head, prior to any activation function or normalization.
+3. After a shared dense layer?
+Set `embedding_type` to 'st'.
+This version requires that the model was initially trained with `shared_dense` set to True.

+Brief note on target labels:
+Embedding extraction is the only mode where target labels are not required.
+You can give None or an empty list or np.array and it will still function and extract embeddings.